Do You Have Enough for an Estate Sale?

 Things that sell well:

-5. Is your house clear of debris, bad odor, and (literal) trash?
+Is your house clear of debris, bad odor and true trash?

 It happens sometimes, there’s a smell you can’t get rid of.
 Shoppers and companies know that.
-But if your house is filled with mold, or you’ve left so much (literal) trash around that they have to put a lot of man hours in to clean it up before sorting the sellable items, there’s a good chance the companies will walk away.
+But, if your house is filled with mold or mildew, or you’ve left true trash around that a company will hae to put a lot of man hours in to clean up, there’s a good chance the company will walk

-Throw out your old bills, your recent magazines (they don’t sell), the actual bags of trash in your home, and make sure any “debris” from pets you may have is thoroughly cleaned up.
+away.
+They will likely have a labor charge or increased commission rate if they take the sale in this condition.
+There’s a golden rule every company will likely tell you on their first phone conversation with you: Don’t throw anything away!
+Fine and dandy.
+But practice some common sense on this one.
+You’re hiring a reseller company, not a cleaning service.
+Throw out your old bills, recent magazines, actual bags of trash in your home, and any animal debris.
 If there’s a bad odor coming from your carpet, clean it up.
-If you can’t stand it, customers probably can’t stand it.
-And if you don’t clean it up, the company you hire may deem it necessary to clean up so their customers actually buy your stuff, and then charge you a fee for having to clean.
+If you can’t stand it, customers probably can’t stand it either.
+And, if you don’t clean itt up, the company you hire may deem it necessary to clean up so their customers actually buy your stuff, and then charge you a fee.

-Just a rule of thumb when hiring a company – they’re in this business to make money.
-If they don’t make money though, neither will you.
-If you’ve got a clean home, a range of sellable items, and what looks to be a promise of profit, start visiting some estate sales in your neighborhood or pick up the phone and start interviewing.
+Just a quick rule of thumb when hiring a company - they’re in this business to make money.
+If they don't make money, neither will you.
+If you have a clean home, a range of sellable items with a good mix of categories, and what looks to be a promise of profit, start visiting some estate sales in your neighborhood or pick up the phone and start interviewing.

-If you’re in Johnson County and think you have enough for a sale, or still aren’t sure, give us a call or easily submit online.
+If you’re in the Johnson County area and think you have enough for a sale, or still aren’t sure, give Green Frog Estate Sales a call or easily submit an online form from our website www.greenfrogjoco.com.
 We’re ready to help you figure out what your next step might be.
-We don’t charge for a initial consultation, and we always provide service with a smile.
+We are here to help, whether we can do a sale for you or not.
+And remember, we always provide service with a smile!!!